WhoShotCupidd/WhoShotCupidd/README.md

 ### Hey there 👋

- - Im currently a third-year student at the University of Alberta studying Mathematics with a Specialization in Computing Science.
-My interests are embedded systems, designing operating systems, compilier optimization.
+ - I'm currently a third-year student at the University of Alberta studying Mathematics with a Specialization in Computing Science.
+My interests are embedded systems, designing operating systems, and compiler optimization.

- - Currently working on designing an operating system forked off of rasberry-pi OS to design a system capable of high levels of redundancy during a rocket launch enviroment (In partnership with STARR (Student Team for Alberta Rocketry Research) and the University of Alberta)
+ - Currently working on designing an operating system forked off of raspberry-pi OS to design a system capable of high levels of redundancy during a rocket launch environment (In partnership with STARR (Student Team for Alberta Rocketry Research) and the University of Alberta)

+ - Previous project I completed for my club was designing the codebase for the launch in 2023 for more information click [here](https://github.com/UASTARR/Arduino_BIOME_Code)

 ### Top Skills